mpremus/lmdb-php/README.md

 - Linux: add extension=php-lmdb.so in your php.ini file (located at /etc/php5/)

 If you want to check if everything is working start your php file with this line
-- php -d extension=./php-lmdb.so "your test file".php
+- php -d extension=./php-lmdb.so "your file name".php

 After this step you can now use all function for LMDB.
 To use additional interface which have more "PHP" style you must include php-lmdb.php file located at download folder.
 To see all documentation for additional interface open php-lmdb.php file.